Most productivity advice fails because it treats productivity like a calendar problem. In reality, it starts with your productivity mindset.

 One day, you’re working from the rooftop of a hostel in Bangkok.
 The other day, from overlooking the scenery on the shores of Koh Rong.
 The next?
 Who knows!
 For some people, this lifestyle is amazing.

 But remember, everything has its pros and cons.
 If your work-life balance is off, this can lead you to burnout.
-74% said in 2022 they become freelancers for a better-work life balance.
-Still, some of them can’t manage to find that harmonious because of the downsides of freelancing.
+In 2022, 74% of freelancers said freelancing had given them greater control over their life and improved their work-life balance.
+Still, some of them can’t manage to find a harmonious because of the downsides of freelancing.
 But what’s the top-notch freelancers’ secret?

-And hey, if you’re not a freelancer, this post still has you covered because time management is for everyone.
+And hey, if you’re not a freelancer, this post still has you covered because productiviy and time design are for everyone.

 Table of Contents

 Think about how good it feels to check off something on your to-do list.
-That’s because completing a task triggers dopamine in your brain.
+That’s because completing a task can active dopamine-related reward pathways in your brain.
+This explain why it feels satisfting.

 But it’s not always that simple.
 Life happens, things get messy.
 Plans don’t always work out.
-Every day, unexpected situations or obstacles pop up.
+Unexpected situations or obstacles often pop up.
 And here we go: you start feeling like you’re a loser.

 How can we prevent these feelings from overwhelming us?
 We can’t completely get rid of them.
 Sometimes, it’s okay to feel that way, just these emotions shouldn’t take control of our lives.
-That’s why you need to manage your time better to avoid such situations.
+That’s why improving your time management can help you experience fewer of these overwhelming situations.

 Smartly using your time for sleep, work, and other activities helps you live a balanced life.
 But be aware: even the best time management techniques won’t guarantee you’ll get everything done.
 Unplanned things will come up, and your mood may swing.
 Even so, you’ll achieve many of your initial goals.